 Creating Time Series of Point Observations

-Remove All Layers and Data Sources.
+Remove all layers and data sources.

 Return to Point Observations -> Plot/Contour chooser in the Data Sources tab.
-Use the adde.ucar.edu Server, the RTPTSRC Dataset, and the SFCHOURLY Point Type.
+Use the adde.ssec.wisc.edu Server, the RTPTSRC Dataset, and the SFCHOURLY Point Type.

-Select a group of times from the Absolute time tab (to select more than one time, use Control+Click or Shift+Click), and click Add Source.
+Select a group of times from the Absolute time tab (to select more than one time, use Shift+Click), and click Add Source.

 Select Point Data in the Fields panel and click Create Display to plot the default station models.